MariaHendrikx/MariaHendrikx/README.md

 ### Hi there 👋
-#### My Name is Maria Hendrikx and I am currently studying Computer Science @Hasselt University
+#### My Name is Maria Hendrikx and I am currently studying Computer Science @Technical University of Denmark - DTU
 - 🔭 I’m currently working on WorkWebbies, an online platform to concentrate and study.
-- ⚡ I'm the founder of
-    - RedAndWhiteApps: https://redandwhiteapps.com (A company that creates games for musicians)
+- ⚡ I'm the founder of RedAndWhiteApps: https://redandwhiteapps.com (A company that creates games for musicians)
-    -   Maria Florencia: https://mariaflorencia.com (A website where random creations are shared)
 - 🌱 I’m currently learning more about:
     - Web Development & Security
+    - Machine learning & Computer vision
+- 🌱 I studied at @Hasselt University for my bachelor of science in Computer Science.
 - 😄 Fun fact: I have a bachelor degree in violin

 <!--